-SpaceHack Mentors come from different fields within the space industry, research and governance and a bring a unique mix or expecriences, expertise and connections that will be available to the participant teams.
-More mentors are currently registering from accross the support organisations.
-If this is you, please provide us with your details so that we can update this page.
+The Mentors came from different fields within the space industry, venture capital, research and governance and they offer a unique mix or expecriences, expertise and connections that they make generously available to the participant teams.

-SpaceHack will run over two-days with mandatory sessions throughout.
-Thursday 17th June and Friday 18th June.
-The times will be between 8:30 am and 5:30 pm.
+SpaceHack will run over two-days with mandatory sessions throughout Tuesday 17 Ocober and Wednesday 18 October 2023.
+The times will be between 9:30 am and 4:30 pm.

 Teams are more than welcome to compete in the hackathon with an existing idea that they are already working on, but will need to be willing to learn and grow their proposed solution.